Pediatric oral aversion

 • Throwing food

-What are the causes of a Pediatric Oral Aversion?
+What are the causes of pediatric oral aversion?

 There are several possible reasons that can contribute to oral aversions: